benwiley4000/win95-media-player/README.md

 | ---------------- | --------- | --------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | `getDisplayText` | Function  | `track => track.artist + ' - ' + track.title` | Receives a [track](https://benwiley4000.github.io/cassette/styleguide/#track) object (or `undefined` if none is active) and returns a string of display text |
 | `showVideo`      | Boolean   | `false`                                       | A boolean which must be set `true` to display video                                                                                                          |

+## special thanks

+[@felixrieseberg](https://github.com/felixrieseberg)'s [windows95](https://github.com/felixrieseberg/windows95) app allowed me to actually play around with the Windows 95 Media Player so I could extract the concept for this project.